jsimmond/aemf/README.md

 AEMF is a .jar file which must to be imported on your dear Android IDE (such a Eclipse).

 ### 1 - Importing on IDE
+First, you must download the AEMF_v1.0.jar file to your machine.
-Under Eclipse IDE, you must to:
+Then, under Eclipse IDE, you must to:
  - Right click on your project
  - *Build Path > Java Build Path*
  - Press *Add External Jars*